 Then I remember this post from my friend April at House by Hoff.
 Yes!
 It was the perfect solution.
 Well, except for the fact that it wasn’t a color print.
 I found that you can get engineer prints in black and white up to 36″ x 48″, but I didn’t find anything about color engineer prints.
 But I did a little more digging, refusing to give up on my dream and found that you in fact CAN print them in color for a few bucks more.
 Hallelujah!

 So, I did just that!
 I couldn’t find a photo that I liked of mine, so I went to the next best place: Etsy!
-I found this fabulous, downloadable colorful beach scene on Etsy and downloaded it quickly and sent it over to Staples for a next-day turn around.
+I found this fabulous, downloadable colorful beach scene on Etsy.
+The exact print isn’t available any longer, but this one is very similar from the same photographer.
+Then I downloaded the photo quickly and sent it over to Staples for a next-day turn around.
 I couldn’t wait to get my new art up on the walls!

 I purchased two large pieces of foam board, but made sure they were smaller than my print, so that I could wrap the print around all of the sides.